voberle/adventofcode/README.md

 ## Clippy

-I try to have all exercises free of any default Clippy warnings.

-I also run Clippy in pedantic mode regularly, and add interesting checks to the workspace cargo file.
+All exercises are free of any Clippy warnings.
+Clippy is set by default in pedantic mode in the workspace cargo file.

-    cargo clippy -- -W clippy::all -W clippy::pedantic -A clippy::uninlined_format_args

 ## Compatibility